Yasir Nawaz

-Yasir Nawaz Baloch is a Pakistani director, producer, screenwriter, actor and former model.
+Yasir Nawaz Baloch (Urdu: یاسر نواز بلوچ) is a Pakistani director, producer, screenwriter, actor and former model.

 Mainly known as a television actor, he has also directed movies such as Wrong No. (2015), Mehrunisa V Lub U (2017) and Wrong No. 2 (2019).

 Early and personal life

-Yasir was born in a family of four children to Fareed Nawaz Baloch, an actor who had more than 100 TV plays to his credit and also performed in two films.
+Yasir was born in a family of four children to film and TV actor Fareed Nawaz Baloch.

-He is a Sindhi-Baloch by ethnicity but identifies as a Sindhi in terms of culture.
+A Sindhi-Baloch by ethnicity, Yasir identifies as a Sindhi in terms of culture.
 He is the elder brother of fellow actor-director and comedian Danish Nawaz.

-He married Nida Yasir (born Pasha), a producer, actress and host, in 2002 and they have three children together.
+He married Nida Yasir (born Pasha), a producer, actress and host, in 2002; they have three children together.

 Career

 Baloch started his career as an actor and model.
 Later he started direction and production of television dramas.